WaKIDS Training and Webinars

 -

-WaKIDS 101 is a one-time, asynchronous online training required for all kindergarten teachers new to WaKIDS, including Transition to Kindergarten and Special Education teachers.
-The course includes the Interrater Reliability (IRR) and must be completed within the monthly session timeframe.
+WaKIDS 101 is the one-time asynchronous online training required by Washington State (RCW 28A.150.315) for all kindergarten teachers new to WaKIDS, including Transition to Kindergarten teachers and certificated Special Education teachers who provide instruction to kindergarten children with disabilities.
+This training includes the Interrater Reliability (IRR) which is embedded in the course.

 - WaKIDS for District and School Administrators Course